Travel and Expense Reimbursement Policies

 - What vehicle use is appropriate?
 Many jurisdictions have official government vehicles that employees can use.
 In cases where personal vehicles are used, agencies typically reimburse employees for mileage according to the IRS standard mileage rates, which are updated every year and apply to all vehicle types (including gasoline-powered, diesel, electric, and hybrid).
 However, the policy should be clear that normal commuting miles will not be reimbursed.
 You also may want to require drivers to present current proof of insurance for any personal vehicle that will be used on official government business.

 - Employees should consider whether rental cars are necessary or whether other transportation can be used (such as a bus or a free shuttle service from the hotel).
 If a rental car is necessary, your policy should clearly state what car insurance coverage is provided by the agency and what coverage should be provided or purchased by the employee.

 - Many policies also encourage or require employees to carpool when attending the same event.

 - Can you get discounts through a State of Washington procurement contract?
-Any local agencies that have signed a one-time master contract usage agreement with the State of Washington may use its airfare contract or rental car contract to potentially obtain discounts.
+Any local agencies that have signed a one-time contract usage agreement with the State of Washington may use its air travel or rental car contracts to potentially obtain discounts.

 When an employee is in travel status, some jurisdictions use a “per diem” (or daily allowance) for meals and/or hotels, typically following the U.S. General Services Administration (GSA) per diem rates (summarized in a nice map on the Washington Office of Financial Management website).
 Other jurisdictions use “actual costs” and will only reimburse the employee for the actual expenses incurred.